ai4he/ai4he.github.io/index.md

     image: "images/assets/data_analysis.png"
     title: "What we do"
     discription: "
      Our group conducts studies to investigate how the use of artificial intelligence can enhance the performance of human activities and promote well-being.
-We seek to use artificial intelligence from different modalities such as audio, images, text, and telemetry data to understand human behavior from natural interactions.
-We collect and analyze data in the workplace for identifying trends and patterns that help machines to recommend better strategies to achieve our goals.
-This can assist humans in the decision-making process to make judgments that are more accurately based on data.
+We seek to use artificial intelligence from different modalities, such as audio, images, text, and telemetry data, to understand human behavior from natural interactions.
+We collect and analyze data in the workplace to identify trends and patterns that help machines recommend better strategies to achieve our goals.
+This can assist humans in decision-making by helping them make judgments that are more accurately based on data.
       <br><br>
-      We perform experiments in real-world settings to identify the feasibility of current technologies in the wild.
+      We perform real-world experiments to identify current technologies' feasibility in the wild.
 We explore the limitations of technology and define mitigation strategies to create accountable solutions.
-These tools are evaluated by users whose feedback feed the systems for continious improvement.
-The main goal of our research is understand how smart tools can help people to reach new opportunities and improve their lives."
+These tools are evaluated by users, whose feedback feeds the systems for continuous improvement.
+The main goal of our research is to understand how smart tools can help people to reach new opportunities and improve their lives."